An Improved Calibration of the Wavelength Dependence of Metallicity on the Cepheid Leavitt law: Data

 Apparent magnitudes must be carefully corrected for extinction, due to the presence of dust on the line of sight, using a reddening law and consistent $E(B-V)$ values.
 Past studies have relied on the \citet{Fernie1995} database which is an inhomogeneous compilation of major colour excess determinations published since 1975 derived from 17 sources of mostly photoelectric data in non-standard bandpass systems and which are therefore inadequate for providing consistent reddening estimates with an accuracy of a few hundreths of a magnitude across the sky needed for this study.

 We make use of three different sources of reddening values for Milky Way Cepheids.
 The first one is the 3D dust maps by \citet{Green2019} based on homogeneous \textit{Gaia}, Pan-STARRS 1 and 2MASS photometry.
 As a second method, we derive reddening values by comparing the observed color $(V-I)_{\rm obs}$ of Cepheids with their intrinsic color $(V-I)_{\rm intr}$ obtained from the period-color relation: $(V-I)_{\rm intr} = (0.25 \pm 0.01) \log P + (0.50 \pm 0.01)$ \citep{Riess2022}.
 Finally, we adopt as third estimate the reddening values from \citet{Trahin2021} obtained with the SPIPS algorithm \citep{Merand2015} for MW Cepheids having an optimal set of spectro-, photo- and interferometric data.
-In the Monte Carlo sampling procedure described in Sect. \ref{sec:PLZrelation}, $E(B-V)$ values are selected randomly among these three catalogs for each star and the procedure is repeated over 10,000 iterations which is a method we use to acount for the covariance of these methods.
-Finally, in the LMC and SMC we used the reddening maps by \citet{Skowron2021}.
+In the Monte Carlo sampling procedure described in Sect. \ref{sec:PLZrelation}, $E(B-V)$ values are selected randomly among these three catalogs for each star and the procedure is repeated over 10,000 iterations, which allows us to account for the covariance of these methods.
+Finally, in the LMC and SMC we used the reddening maps by \citet{Skowron2021} and we transform $E(V-I)$ into $E(B-V)$ using the relation adopted by \citet{Skowron2021}: $E(V-I) = 1.237 \times E(B-V)$.
 Milky Way Cepheids are particularly affected by interstellar reddening: the stars of our MW sample have a mean $E(B-V)$ of 0.5 mag (dispersion, $\sigma = 0.3$ mag), while in the LMC they have a mean $E(B-V)$ of 0.11 mag ($\sigma = 0.05$ mag) and of 0.05 mag ($\sigma = 0.02$ mag) in the SMC.
 Reddening uncertainties are propagated through uncertainty in the reddening law in the next section.\\